mckinsey/vizro/vizro-core/docs/pages/get-started/faqs.md

     - **scalability** - based on Flask which is widely adopted by the Python community and deployed in production environments everywhere [[7]](https://medium.com/plotly/introducing-dash-5ecf7191b503) Dash was designed to be a stateless framework.
 Stateless frameworks are more scalable and robust [[8]](https://dash.plotly.com/sharing-data-between-callbacks#why-share-state?)

-??? info "Vizro is great for combining rapid prototyping with customization and scalability"
+??? details "Vizro is great for combining rapid prototyping with customization and scalability"

     - **rapid prototyping** - since Vizro is a high-level framework providing declarative configuration, it is quick and easy to create powerful interactive apps in minutes, without needing to write callbacks, HTML, CSS, or JavaScript.
 Key topics such as applying state management, application architecture, and testing are done automatically by Vizro.
     - **customization and scalability** - since Vizro is built on top of Dash, then users benefit from all the underlying power of the Dash framework for customization and scalability